Authorities search for answers in deadly NYC tourist helicopter crash

 Spanish Prime Minister Pedro Sánchez said in a post to X that the news was "devastating."
 He added, "Five Spaniards from the same family, three of them children, and the pilot have lost their lives.
 An unimaginable tragedy."

-NYPD Commissioner Jessica Tisch said the helicopter was operated by New York Helicopters.
+NYPD Commissioner Jessica Tisch said the helicopter was operated by New York Helicopter Tours.

+The company released an official statement on Friday, saying in part, "New York Helicopter Tours is profoundly saddened by the tragic accident and loss of life that occurred on April 10, 2025, involving one of our helicopters in the Hudson River."

+"The safety and well-being of our passengers and crew has always been the cornerstone of our operations.
+Our immediate focus is supporting the families and their loved ones affected by this tragedy, as well as fully cooperating with the FAA and NTSB investigations," the statement said.

-The FAA believes the helicopter is a Bell 206 and appears to have taken off from the Downtown Manhattan Heliport at 2:59 p.m.
+The Bell 206 appears to have taken off from the Downtown Manhattan Heliport at 2:59 p.m.
 It went up to the George Washington Bridge before turning back south along the Jersey side of the river.

 It went off radar at 3:25 p.m.